-DVRPC coordinated efforts with PennDOT and other MPOs in the state to develop cumulative On-Road Mobile Source Emissions two-year and four-year reduction targets as kilograms per day.
+DVRPC coordinated efforts with PennDOT and other MPOs in the state to develop cumulative On-road Mobile Source Emissions 2-year and 4-year reduction targets as kilograms per day.
 MPO regional targets in Table 25: were used to develop PennDOT's statewide on-road mobile emissions reductions targets displayed in Table 26:.
-Page 15 of DVRPC's Congestion Mitigation and Air Quality Mid-Performance Period Progress Report (2018-2019) (Publication #TM21003) describes the process in developing the regional targets.
+Page 15 of DVRPC's Interim CMAQ Performance Plan for 2018-2019 (Publication #TM21003) describes the process in developing the regional targets.